-Our research follows two main tracks: Field Robotics and Human-Robot Interaction.
-In the area of Field Robotics, we have done a lot of research on automation in forestry, in particular development of autonomous forest machines.
+For many years we worked intensively in the area of Field Robotics, with research on automation in forestry.
+In particular we developed tehcniques for autonomous forest machines, with generous financial support from the Kempe Foundations.
 In the FP7 project CROPS we developed robots for harvesting and spraying of fruit and vegetable crops, and continued in the H2020 project SWEEPER, where the consortium with joint efforts succeeded in developing the first sweet-pepper harvesting robot demonstrated in green house environments.

 Ahmad Ostovar has developed methods and algorithms for automatic detection and recognition of objects.